Are You Using an Editorial Calendar?

 Writing is easy when you have a schedule to follow

 Whether you're a veteran writer or just starting out as an online blogger, you may struggle to find the time and motivation to write, even though you’re brimming with ideas.
 What's happening?
-Our editors think that planning—or lack thereof—might have something to do with it, and we’d like to share a scheduling secret that's designed to get you writing.
+Planning—or lack thereof—might have something to do with it; we’d like to share a scheduling secret that's designed to get you writing.

 Take a page from magazine editors

 Want to write more articles?
 And more often?
 Then follow in the footsteps of magazine editors and utilize an editorial calendar.
 An editorial calendar is a way to keep track of what you want to write, and when you want to write it.
 Originally, this handy concept was used by magazines and newspapers while planning future issues; editors needed a way to keep track of prospective assignments.
 Today, many magazines publish their calendar online, which allows advertisers to know what will be published in upcoming issues and provides them with the opportunity to purchase appropriate ads.
 Many freelance writers also use an editorial calendar to organize their writing schedules, as they may write for multiple publications and have numerous deadlines.

 But how is this going to help me?

 Even if you have no advertising worries, you may need to be aware of the topics you're currently writing about, what you've written about in the past, and what you hope to discuss in the future.
 Creating your own editorial calendar is an easy way to monitor these topics.
 An editorial calendar can help you plan posts or articles, sort out your ideas, and keep you on track by allowing you to set daily and weekly goals.
 Sometimes the hardest thing about writing is figuring out how to start!
 While everyone has heard about writer's block, many don't realize that procrastination causes writers just as much stress.
 You can ease that stress and find your own writing rhythm by creating an editorial calendar.